New shoes on budget day

-New shoes on budget day is an unusual tradition among Canadian Ministers of Finance.
+New shoes on budget day is an annual tradition among Canadian Ministers of Finance.
 The tradition holds that the Minister of Finance should purchase or wear new shoes when the budget is delivered.

 The exact origins of this tradition are not known.
 The observance of this tradition has been inconsistent among federal ministers; indeed, for two or three finance ministers, this tradition only holds if "new shoes" is interpreted to mean "new footwear".
 It also makes appearances among provincial finance ministers.

 History

 While several Canadian parliamentary traditions have their origins in Britain, new shoes on budget day does not.
 News stories of the practice have been investigated by the Library of Parliament and by Canadian academics Alex Marland and Mary Francoli.
 Walter Edward Harris in 1955 was the first Minister of Finance to receive media coverage about the quirky practice, but only that he was wearing old footwear and therefore not following the so-called tradition.
 Likewise a news story reported that Donald Fleming did not do so in 1960 and again the practice was described in the media as "traditional", with one account claiming that the tradition of wearing "something new" began as early as Sir John Rose's first budget of 1868.
 The Library of Parliament has no evidence that Rose did so.

 Walter L. Gordon, the next Finance Minister, did not wear new shoes for his three budgets from 1963 to 1965, but his successor Mitchell Sharp wore new shoes on budget day in 1966 after he was told that doing so was a tradition; "Later, I learned there was no tradition behind it at all", Sharp said.
 The following year there were two budgets, one in June where he wore new shoes and one in November.
 Sharp wore the same pair of shoes in November, as budget day fell on St. Andrew's Day.
 He said, "being a Scot, and this being the second budget I have presented this year, I am wearing the same shoes that I wore when I presented the budget on June 1."

 Following Sharp, Edgar Benson wore a new pair of shoes on budget day in 1968, although he said, "He didn't buy them just for the budget."
-The following year he did not wear new shoes when delivering the budget, saying jokingly that he couldn't afford them, and in 1970 proudly displayed his worn soles on budget day.
+The following year, he did not wear new shoes when delivering the budget, saying jokingly that he couldn't afford them; in 1970, he proudly displayed his worn soles on budget day.